 - Do all 62-year olds who own their home qualify?

 - No. Some homeowners who want to get a reverse mortgage are not eligible because they don’t have enough equity built up in their home.
-In addition, some types of homes are not eligible and the borrower must also meet financial eligibility criteria as established by HUD.
+In addition, some home types are not eligible and the borrower must also meet financial eligibility criteria as established by HUD.

 - What happens if there isn’t enough home equity to qualify?